Laurent Keller

 Laurent Keller (born 28 February 1961) is a Swiss evolutionary biologist, myrmecologist and author.
-He was a professor at the University of Lausanne from 1996 to 2023.
-In March 2023, the journal Science reported that sexual harassment allegations were leveled against Keller.
-According to the Science article, the University of Lausanne sent an email to staff in February of 2023 to inform them that Laurent Keller no longer works there.

-Life, studies and career
+He is known for his influential work on the behavior, genetics and ecology of social insects, particularly ants.
+His research has significantly advanced the understanding of social evolution, altruism cooperation, aging, reproductive systems, invasive species, and social organization of social insects.
+He has published numerous scientific articles and written and edited several books on these subjects.

+Keller was a professor at the University of Lausanne from 1996 to 2023 where he established a highly regarded academic career spanning nearly three decades.
+He received numerous honors, including the Latsis prize in 2000, the EO Wilson Naturalist Award in 2005, and the Marcel Benoist Prize in 2015.

+Early life

-Born and raised in the French-speaking part of Switzerland, he accomplished his studies in biology at the University of Lausanne (bachelor, master and doctoral degrees), after which he was a research associate at the Laboratory of Entomology of the University Paul-Sabatier (in Toulouse, France), a post-doctoral fellow at the University of Lausanne, a post-doctoral research associate at the Museum of Comparative Zoology at Harvard University, and again a post-doctoral research associate at the University of Lausanne.
+Keller was born and raised in the French-speaking part of Switzerland.
+He studied biology at the University of Lausanne where he completed his bachelor's, master's and doctoral degrees.
+He subsequently held several positions, including as a research associate at the Laboratory of Entomology of the University Paul-Sabatier in Toulouse, a post-doctoral research position at the Museum of Comparative Zoology at Harvard University, and a START fellowship (Swiss Talent for Academic Research and Teaching) shared between the University of Bern University of Bern and the University of Lausanne.

+Career

-Subsequently, he was nominated Associate Professor of Ecology at the University of Lausanne in 1996, where he later became head of the Institute of Ecology (1998), and was then promoted to Full Professor of Evolutionary Ecology and head of the Department of Ecology and Evolution (in 2000), positions held until leaving the University of Lausanne in 2023, for unknown reasons.
-According to accounts from former employees and colleagues, this was likely due to sexual harassment allegations against him.
+Keller joined the University of Lausanne as an Associate Professor in 1996, became head of the Institute of Ecology in 1998 and was promoted to Full Professor of Evolutionary Ecology in 2000.
+He served as head of the Department of Ecology and Evolution. from 2000 to 2018.

 In August 2013, he was elected president of the European Society for Evolutionary Biology and served in that office from 2015 to 2017.

-For a time he served as a member of the Editorial Board for Current Biology.
+For a time, he served as a member of the Editorial Board for Current Biology.

+In 2023, Keller left his position at the University of Lausanne for undisclosed reasons.
+Three researchers from his department alleged sexual harassment before his departure.
+In August 2024, the Neue Zürcher Zeitung published an article reporting that Keller had reached an out-of-court settlement with the University while noting that the reasons for his departure remained undisclosed.

 Research

 Laurent Keller has contributed to the study of the evolution of eusociality in ants with numerous scientific publications in peer-reviewed journals, invited talks and seminars, and appearances in the media (press, radio, and television).

-His research group is aiming to "understand the principles governing the evolution of animal societies and the ecological and evolutionary consequences of social life".
-(Group Keller at the University of Lausanne) Disciplines in which members of his research group are active include animal behaviour, ecology, evolutionary genetics, and genomics.
+His research group is aiming to "understand the principles governing the evolution of animal societies and the ecological and evolutionary consequences of social life" (Group Keller at the University of Lausanne).
+Disciplines in which members of his research group are active include animal behaviour, ecology, evolutionary genetics, and genomics.

-Teaching

-He taught "Evolution", "Evolutionary mechanisms (advanced course)" and "Experimental design" at the School of Biology of the Faculty of Biology and Medicine of the University of Lausanne on a regular basis.

-Contributions

-His contributions include over 180 scientific articles in peer-reviewed journals, book chapters in scientific textbooks, and three books such as:
+His contributions include over 300 scientific articles in peer-reviewed journals, book chapters in scientific textbooks, and three books such as: